 What is Rococo Style?

-Rococo began in Paris in the early 18th century, before spreading throughout France, Germany, Austria, and other parts of Europe, visible in painting, sculpture decorative arts and architecture.
-Derived from the French word “rocaille” meaning shell, it referred to the shellwork and intricate detailing used in moldings and rockwork.
+Rococo was an architectural and art style that began in Paris in the early 18th century, before spreading throughout France, Germany, Austria, and other parts of Europe.
+It was visible in architecture, painting, sculpture, and decorative arts.
+The name ‘Rococo’ is derived from the French word “rocaille” meaning shell, and referred to the shellwork and intricate detailing used in moldings and rockwork.
 Rococo is sometimes referred to as “little baroque” for being highly decorative and evolving from Baroque style.

 Famous Works in Rococo Style